kijiproject/kiji/kijiproject.github.com/_posts/tutorials/music-recommendation/2012-01-01-play-count.md

 ### The 'Hello World!' of MapReduce
 To quote Scalding Developers
-[Hadoop is a distributed system for counting words.](https://github.com/twitter/scalding) Unfortunately, we here at Pandorify are fresh out of words, but we do have the play history of millions of users listening to  millions of different songs.
+[Hadoop is a distributed system for counting words.](https://github.com/twitter/scalding) Unfortunately, we here at Pandorify are fresh out of words, but have the play history of bajillions of users listening to bazillions of different songs.

 This MapReduce job uses the listening history of our users that we have stored in the "users" Kiji table to calculate the total number of times each song has been played.
 The result of this computation